jina-ai/jina/README.md

 #### REST Interface of Query Flow

 In practice, the query Flow and the client (i.e. data sender) are often physically seperated.
-Moreover, the client may prefer to use REST API instead of gRPC when querying.
-One can set `port_expose` to the public port and turn on [REST support](https://docs.jina.ai/chapters/restapi/index.html) via `rest_api=True`:
+Moreover, the client may prefer to use a REST API rather than gRPC when querying.
+You can set `port_expose` to a public port and turn on [REST support](https://docs.jina.ai/chapters/restapi/index.html) with `rest_api=True`:

 ```python
 f = Flow(port_expose=45678, rest_api=True)